UBC-CPEN/animate.css/README.md

 `animate.css` is a bunch of cool, fun, and cross-browser animations for you to use in your projects.
 Great for emphasis, home pages, sliders, and general just-add-water-awesomeness.

 ##JS-Fallback
+If you're worreid about browsers not supporting some of the features of CSS3 there are full javascript backups to run in place of the CSS animation
 ###Usage
 1. include jquery
 2. include js/animate.js